|HPS 0410||Einstein for Everyone|

 by, for example, the transmission of a light or signal from P to Q.

-special theory of relativity, two events A and A' are
+theory of relativity, two events A and A' are simultaneous if they

-simultaneous if they are hit by light signals emitted at the same moment from
+are hit by light signals emitted at the same moment from their

 Reichenbach extended this thinking to all the time relations between events, being before and being after.
 It is a truth that P is earlier than Q just if a causal signal could pass from P to Q. Reichenbach now proposed that this truth be a definition.